clebert/aws-simple/README.md

 systems.
 Since many of the frontend tech stacks are similar again and again, I created an abstraction for the AWS CDK/SDK for a faster and easier setup.

-Since existing backend/CMS systems are used, there is rarely a need for own persistence layers.
-Therefore, setting these up is not part of this abstraction for the time being.
+Since existing backend/CMS systems are used, an additional persistence layer is rarely required.
+Therefore, setting up such a layer (e.g. with Amazon DynamoDB) is [currently not supported][dynamo-db-issue].

 I deliberately kept it simple.
 A project with a more complex setup should be set up manually with the AWS CDK/SDK.